Xbox Wireless Controller: Xbox Wireless Adapter for Windows

-The Xbox Wireless Adapter for Windows (model 1713) is a USB-A dongle with a single button that allows computers using the Windows 10 and Windows 11 operating system to connect with Xbox controllers, headsets, and similar accessories via the proprietary Xbox Wireless protocol rather than Bluetooth.
+The Xbox Wireless Adapter for Windows (model 1713) is a USB-A dongle with a single button that allows computers using the Windows 10 and Windows 11 operating systems to connect with Xbox controllers, headsets, and similar accessories via the proprietary Xbox Wireless protocol rather than Bluetooth.
 It was announced in June 2015 and began shipping in October of that year.
 Support for Windows 7 and 8.1 was added through new drivers in December 2015.
 It is equipped with a single white LED to indicate pairing and wireless connection status.

 A revised version, now named the Xbox Wireless Adapter for Windows 10 (model 1790) was introduced in August 2017 with a smaller size, reducing the risk of obstructing adjacent USB ports.
 The revised model 1790 drops support for Windows 7 and 8.1.